 Series of Four

-This Series of Four are autobiographical of the last four years of her life, centred on the pivotal event of moving back to Dorset two years ago and what it has means for her.
-The first three are a prequel to the previous show.
-The final piece is about a feeling of freedom, “but I have an idea that I may be filling the gap between piece 3 and 4 with sub headings for the rest of my life: it has unearthed huge possibilities…”
+The Series of Four are a continuation and deepening of the Coming Home and Moving On theme.
+The Series of Four are autobiographical of the four years of life before the pivotal event of moving back to Dorset two years earlier.
+The first three paintings are a prequel to the previous exhibition "Inside Is".
+The final piece is about a feeling of freedom, but I have an idea that I may be filling the gap between piece 3 and 4 with sub headings for the rest of my life: it has unearthed huge possibilities…